PostHog/posthog-plugin-starter-kit/README.md

 1. Go to the Plugins page from the sidebar.
 1. Head to the Advanced tab.
 1. "Install from GitHub, GitLab or npm" using this repository's URL.

+## Submitting your plugin to PostHog

+When you're done, you can submit your plugin to our integration library so that it can be used by other users, including those on PostHog Cloud.

+To submit your plugin, [email your plugin GitHub URL to hey@posthog.com](mailto:hey@posthog.com?subject=Submit%20Plugin%20to%20Repository&body=Plugin%20GitHub%20link%3A)

+Once we get your email, we'll review the plugin to ensure it's secure, performant, and adheres to best practices.
+Then, we add it to our official repository and make it available for everyone to use!

 ## Questions?